Today’s Tel Aviv walk will be in Tel Aviv City Center neighborhood. And we will start this walk at Rabin Square and Tel Aviv City Hall.

 Tel-O-Fun (official site) are rental bikes with stations around the city.
 They started about four years ago.
 And due to their success, they are spreading the service to nearby cities.
 Several days ago I heard they are going to build new Tel-O-Fun docking stations in Ramat Gan.

 There are two subscription plans: annual – aimed mostly at locals that use bike rental to get to work.
-And daily/weekly that is primary used casual users, like tourists.
+And daily/weekly that is primarily used casual users, like tourists.
 And if you will be traveling to Tel Aviv, you should consider this as an option.

 This juice stand is probably one of the most photographed places in Tel Aviv.